mlabs-haskell/cardanow/README.md

 - cardano-db-sync

 We will provide tools to easily download snapshots for each service and start it with the snapshotted data.
-For each component will provide a docker image that can be run to fetch the desired snapshot and then start off the service from there.
+Each component will provide a docker image that can be run to fetch the desired snapshot and then start off the service from there.
 We will also provide a script to achieve the same without docker.

 ### Notes